jordanbean-msft/keyvault-web/README.md

 # keyvault-web

+This repo shows how to retrieve secrets stored in an Azure KeyVault using a .NET Framework & .NET Core application.
+It demonstrates both pulling the secrets via middleware at startup time and dynamically when a page is loaded.

 ![architecture](.img/architecture.png)

 ## Disclaimer

 **THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

+## .NET Framework

+## .NET Core

+**Note**: This repo intentionally doesn't store the secrets in the Azure App Service configuration so that it is portable between onprem & Azure.
+If you are only targeting Azure, you can store the secrets in the [App Service configuration](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli).

 ## Prerequisites